-For 2015/16, the Executive Team has affirmed its support for Diversity as a core priority during 2016, and is committed to the measurable objectives specified above.
+For the 2017 financial year, the Executive Team has affirmed its support for diversity as a core priority, and is committed to the measurable objectives outlined above.

-The Chief Executive Officer has recently joined the Victorian Male Champions of Change (MCC) initiative.
-This group will establish a small suite of priority actions to improve the gender diversity outcomes of the organisations to which each MCC belongs.
-The Company's Diversity program in 2015/16 will take into account these priorities.
+The Chief Executive Officer, who joined the Victorian Male Champions of Change (MCC) initiative in 2015, will continue his involvement with this initiative.
+As in 2015, the MCC group will establish a small suite of priority actions to improve the gender diversity outcomes of the organisations to which each MCC belongs.
+The IPL Diversity Program in the 2017 financial year will continue to take into account these priorities.

-Additionally, the Company's overall Diversity program will continue to focus on ensuring that diversity considerations are built into ongoing activities such that diversity becomes a 'normal' way of doing business in the Company.
+Additionally, the Company's overall Diversity Program will continue to focus on ensuring that diversity considerations are built into ongoing activities such that diversity becomes inherent to the way the Company conducts its business.

-Principle 2: Structure the Board to add value

-Composition of the Board
+Principle 2: Structure the Board to add value Composition of the Board

-Incitec Pivot's Constitution requires that the Company must have not less than three, and not more than nine, directors.
-Under the Company's Board Charter, the number of directors and composition of the Board is determined having regard to what is appropriate for Incitec Pivot to achieve efficient and prudent decision making.
+IPL's Constitution requires that the Company must have not less than three, and not more than nine, directors.
+Under the Company's Board Charter, the number of directors and composition of the Board is determined having regard to what is appropriate for IPL to achieve efficient and prudent decision making.
 The Board will consist of a majority of non-executive, independent directors.